Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Problem description

-is a first-order Arrhenius kinetics with a pre-exponential factor $A$ and an activation temperature $T_{\textrm a}$.~The form of \eqref{ratelaw} agrees with a constant solid fuel assumption.
-We assume the continuity of temperature across the interface.
+\eqref{ratelaw} is a first-order Arrhenius kinetics with a pre-exponential factor $A>0$ and an activation temperature $T_{\textrm a}>0$.~The form of \eqref{ratelaw} agrees with a constant solid fuel assumption.
+We assume continuity of temperature across the interface, ie.,